 Content creators ask us all the time how to make their content more accessible.
-From blog posts to Word documents, rules for accessible content are almost entirely universal.
+From blog posts or product pages to Word documents, rules for accessible content are almost entirely universal.
 Using this content checklist, you can improve the accessibility of your content and make it more available to everyone.

 - Minimum font size SHOULD be no less than 12pt (16px)

 - Use this Pt to Px Converter for approximate conversions of point and pixel sizes.